Both photography and design projects depend on the client’s subjective appreciation of aesthetics.

 My 25 years of experience in web design confirm that clients tend to underestimate the time needed for collaborative tasks.
 I therefore usually advise to anticipate and extend the collaborative tasks when agreeing on a days package (fixed price / fixed man-days contract).

-As we work together on the web site, the client and me develop a feel for how long it takes to implement this or that feature or modification.
+As we work together on the website, the client and I develop a feel for how long it takes to implement this or that feature or modification.
 We can therefore frequently estimate the needs in extra man-days before proceeding further.

 3.3.2.5.2 / What happens if the actual project takes less time than we have scheduled in the days package?